Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Master of the Forge**

-    You gain Proficiency with smith’s and leatherworker’s tools.
+    You gain Proficiency with Smith’s Tool, Tinker's Tool or a Leatherworker’s Tools (Choose one).
 If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Armour Upgrades**

-    As part of a Long Rest, you can use leather pieces to augment a set of medium or heavy armour.
+    As part of a Long Rest, you can use a Smith's Tool, Tinker's Tool or a Leatherworker's Tool and leather pieces to augment a set of Medium or Heavy Armour.
 For 8 hours, the armour doesn’t cause its wearer to suffer :d20-disadv: **Disdvantage** on Dexterity (Stealth) checks.

 - **Find Fragility**

     Your smithing experience lets you identify weak points in a target’s armour.
-When you roll a 20 on a weapon attack against a target that is wearing armour, it suffers a -2 penalty to AC until the start of your next turn.
+When you roll a Critical Hit on a weapon attack against a target that is wearing armour, it suffers a -2 penalty to AC until the start of your next turn.
 This ability can’t reduce a creature’s AC multiple times simultaneously.

 ### Medic